UPS Shipping Guide for WooCommerce Multi Vendor with Dokan

 In this article, we will show you how to fulfill orders using UPS on a WooCommerce Multi-Vendor store.
 We will be using Dokan to set up a multi-vendor store and use WooCommerce UPS Shipping Plugin with Print Label to fulfill the orders.

-Order fulfillment gets complicated under when it comes to multiple-vendors selling multiple products in a single online store because each vendor has to fulfill orders on their own.
-So it becomes essential to have a good shipping solution which can seamlessly automate live shipping rates from each vendor, and help you generate shipping labels based on the vendor’s address.
+Order fulfillment gets complicated when it comes to multiple vendors selling multiple products in a single online store because each vendor has to fulfill orders on their own.
+So it becomes essential to have a good shipping solution that can seamlessly automate live shipping rates from each vendor, and help you generate shipping labels based on the vendor’s address.

 WordPress Plugins Necessary to Streamline Shipping on your Multi-Vendor Marketplace